top of page

 In 1961, Sam's works were exhibited at the "Carnegie International" in Pittsburgh.
 Solo exhibitions followed in 1963 at the Jerusalem and Tel Aviv Museums.

 At this time in his career, Sam's art underwent a dramatic transformation.
-This shift, from abstract forms to more classically inspired, figurative and narrative forms of expression, in time coalesced into a uniquely distinctive style, a style for which Bak has become known the world over.
-In time, Sam's paintings became the vehicles, with which he could reflect upon the human condition, point to the cyclical nature of history and of violence, and confront us with the contradictions inherent in our own, human nature.
+This shift, from abstract forms to more classically inspired, figurative and narrative forms of expression, in time coalesced into a uniquely distinctive style, a style for which Bak's work has become known the world over.
+In time, Sam's paintings became the vehicles with which he could reflect upon the human condition, point to the cyclical nature of history, and confront the contradictions inherent in our own human nature.

 In 1993, Sam and his wife Josee moved permanently to the US, settling in Weston, Massachusetts where he continues to work and thrive.